Welcome to the League of Women Voters of Bellingham/Whatcom County!

 Initiative 1433: Raise-Up Washington.
 Concerning raising the state minimum wage.

 Initiative 1464: Government Accountability.
 Concerning campaign finance reform, disclosure and enforcement, and creation of a public campaign financing program.

-If you missed this forum, you can view it here.
+If you missed Forum 3, you can view it here.

 Your League is Working for You